 That said, there’s nothing worse than getting an automated response that isn’t helpful.

-According to Alyssa, your out of office message should do the following:
+Your out of office message should include the following:

 - Clarify who to contact in your absence (for urgent messages/requests)